 It is important to preserve the City of Concord's water source, Penacook Lake.
 Water conservation measures can be taken to help limit water consumption.
 The City of Concord saves water with help from the City's Water Conservation Technician by conducting leak detection surveys, performing water audits, and partnering with the EPA's WaterSense Program.
-Here is how you can help Concord save water:

 Make The Switch To Shower Savings!

 Upgrade your outdated showerhead with a high performance WaterSense labeled showerhead that is certified for water efficiency without sacrificing the quality of full water force and coverage.
 Have the satisfying shower you deserve while having the satisfaction of reduced water consumption, minimized energy use, and lower utility costs!

 Win A WaterSense Labeled Showerhead

 In celebration of October being EPA WaterSense's, "Shower Better Month," Concord General Services' "E-Z Pay for WaterSense" contest is back!
 We want to help you shower better by giving away a high performance WaterSense labeled showerhead to five lucky enrollees in our utility billing's automatic payment plan, E-Z Pay.

 All enrollees in our utility billing's automatic payment plan, E-Z Pay, by Friday, October 21, 2016 will be entered for a chance to win one of five WaterSense labeled showerheads!
 These high performance showerheads will save water, save energy, and potentially save money on utility bills - but ultimately help you shower better!
 Read the full official contest rules and visit www.concordnh.gov/watersense for more details.